15 Sales Pipeline Metrics to Track for Better Quality Deals

 Sales metrics are absolutely key.
 But they can be misleading, so I always encourage sales leaders to inject a bit of skepticism into their spreadsheets.

 This doesn't mean tracking key metrics is a waste of time.
 It's the opposite.
 But the most valuable insight will come from understanding three sales metrics:

 This is called the AQC framework.

-- Activity: In January, the team made 2,000 sales calls.
-By the end of March, I increased that to 5,000.
+- Activity.
+In January, the team made 2,000 sales calls.
+By the end of March, it increased to 5,000.

-- Conversions: In January, the team converted 500 (25%) prospects to customers.
-In March, they converted 1,000 (20%).
+- Conversions.
+In January, the team converted 500 (25 percent) prospects to customers.
+In March, they converted 1,000 (20 percent).